 Whenever you change your mailing or email address, it is critical that you inform CCV immediately, so that you don’t miss important information from the college.
 To check or change your email address:

 - On the right side of the screen you will see the contact information you provided when you applied.
 To change any portion of this, please complete the Change Request Form.

 What can I expect in an online course?

 As in any class, you will have projects to complete and deadlines to meet in your online class.
 However, unlike face-to-face classes, you won’t have anyone tapping you on the shoulder to remind you about deadlines.
 It’s important to read all of the information provided in your course site at the start of the semester.
 If you have questions, email your instructor immediately.

 What kind of learning strategies work best for online courses?

 Once you have a clear understanding of the course requirements, plan a weekly schedule that will help you meet all necessary deadlines.
 This schedule should include time to work independently on assigned readings, papers, quizzes and projects, and time for logging on and participating in written discussions.
 As a general rule, plan to be online and participating in discussions at least 3 times per week.

 Whom should I contact for technical or Moodle support?

 How can I learn more about the Portal and Moodle?

 We encourage you to visit the training resources on our online learning help page.
-You can also contact your assigned Academic Advisor to enroll in a free Online Learning Workshop.
+You can also contact your assigned Academic Advisor to enroll in Moodle Basics for Students.